julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 - All information about the course is posted on UMLearn

-- It is **your responsibility** to check the UMLearn site regularly: all announcements about the course is made there as News items
+- It is **your responsibility** to check the UMLearn site regularly: *Announcements* is how I normally communicate with you about the course

-- (Remember to hit the link at the top of the page that says *MATH-2740-A01 - Mathematics of Data Science*, sometimes UMLearn takes you directly to Content, which is not where the announcements are)
+- (Remember to hit the link at the top of the page that says *MATH-2740-A01 - Mathematics of Data Science*, sometimes UMLearn takes you directly to Content, which is not where Announcements are)

 ---

 # Lectures

-- TR 11:30-12:45 in 204 Armes
+- TR 1130-1245 in 204 Armes

 - Videos for the course as I taught it in 2021 are available on as a [YouTube playlist](https://www.youtube.com/playlist?list=PLfRaznSpWo2vQAn1jVyueTuAiryDaxkH3).
 There is no guarantee that that the content will be the same this year, but there will be commonalities for sure